-A.2.9.28 <minimum-range-factor-for-neighbourhood>
+A.2.9.29 <minimum-range-factor-for-neighbourhood>

-Description: Minimum data neighbourhood size as the fraction of the range.
-Argument: Positive real.
-Default: 1.0
+Description: Minimum data neighborhood size as the fraction of the range.

-A.2.9.29 <maximum-range-factor-for-neighbourhood>
+A.2.9.30 <maximum-range-factor-for-neighbourhood>

-Description: Maximum data neighbourhood size as the fraction of the range.
-Argument: Positive real.
+Description: Maximum data neighborhood size as the fraction of the range.

-A.2.9.30 <target-number-of-data-in-neighbourhood>
+A.2.9.31 <target-number-of-data-in-neighbourhood>

-Description: If the number of well points within the rectangle determined by <minimum-range-factor-for-neighbourhood> is less than this number, the rectangular neighbourhood will be expanded until this number is obtained.
+Description: If the number of well points within the rectangle determined by <minimum-range-factor-for-neighbourhood> is less than this number, the rectangular neighborhood will be expanded until this number is obtained.
 However, the rectangle will never exceed the size given by <maximum-range-factor-for-neighbourhood>.
 Note that the default value, 0, means that the rectangular neighborhood always remains at the size determined by <minimum-range-factor-for-neighbourhood>.

 Argument: Non-negative integer.
-0